thcipriani/WagnerProject/pages/raising-a-family---in-new-guinea.md

 ---
 layout: page
-title: RAISING A FAMILY - In New Guinea
+title: "RAISING A FAMILY - In New Guinea"
 image: /assets/images/031-01.jpg
-caption: 1955; New Guinea - The Wagner's houseboy, Sakaraiadana ...
+caption: 1955; New Guinea - The Wagner's houseboy, Sakaraiadana
+next: /pages/christmas---away-from-home.html
+prev: /pages/mrs-ruth-wagner---a-missionary-wifes-life.html
+...
 Sarah, shown with her mother, Ruth, was born at Jagaum Lutheran Hospital near Madang – which is on the New Guinean coast.
 Mrs. Ruth Wagner went there because the hospital in their mission circuit was still